CS222-UIUC/team-07-project-smartride/docs/scripts.md

 3. If you are a windows user, use `.ps1` scripts in VSCode terminal / Powershell.
 Before your first time of running script, run `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned` to grant permission permanently.

-4. As a windows user, you can alternatively open `Git Bash` and run `.sh` scripts there.
-You do not have to run `chmod` as MacOS users do, but if you run into problem, run `chmod`.
+4. We do not officially support Linux by now, but you can generally follow same procedure as MacOS user.

 5. To run a script, just type in the script name in your terminal, including the `.sh` or `.ps1` file extension.
-In rare cases, add `./` before the script name.
+If it does not work, add `./` before the script name.

 6. Read the rest of this document for explanation of each script.